Cuenca, Ecuador: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. It's important that you pick the right type.
-The majority of adapters on sale are just plugs and require your devices to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types A and B. It's important that you choose the necessary type.
+Many adapters for sale now are simply plug changers and expect your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most areas.

 Make your flight more comfortable with an airplane phone mount

-If you go to Museo y Parque Arqueológico Pumapungo, you will do a lot of walking.
+If you go to Museo y Parque Arqueológico Pumapungo, you're likely to do a lot of walking.
 These are a must:

 October